DefinitelyRus/DefinitelyRus/README.md

 <!-- IMPORTANT NOTE: Do not include any personally-identifying information in this README page, or anywhere at all in GitHub. -->
 # Greetings.
 I am definitely Rus.
 I develop games and backend systems (or backend systems for games) with maintainability in mind.
-The only other thing in my mind is [Teto](https://kasaneteto.jp/).
+[Teto](https://kasaneteto.jp/).

 Other computer-related things I do include but not limited to:
 - Home server deployment